ST DUNSTAN'S COLLEGE

 Lorraine Barry

-In 1918, in the midst of the first World War, Rev Edward Paget and a few others sat on upturned paint tins, daring to dream, wanting to open a little parish school.
-On 4th February 1918, this humble little school opened in Hudson House in Bunyan Street, Benoni.
+In 1918, Rev Edward Paget and a few others sat on upturned paint tins, daring to dream, wanting to open a parish school.
+On 4th February 1918, the St Dunstan’s Memorial Diocesan school opened in Hudson House in Bunyan Street, Benoni.
 The journey started with one pupil and one teacher.
-An extract from the local newspaper that day stated, “Benoni is to have a first class fee-paying school for boys and girls, that will be received with pleasure.
-The new school is to be called St Dunstan’s”.
+An extract from the local newspaper that day stated: “Benoni is to have a first class fee-paying school for boys and girls, that will be received with pleasure.
+The new school is to be called St Dunstan’s.”

-Why is this being done?
-As a school, it is important to give the best possible education to all the students, from the Quad Squad (Grade 0000) to the Matrics, with the school’s vision at the core – “Enhancing our standing as a leading independent, co-educational Christian school.”
+Why is all of this being done?
+As a school, it is important to give the best possible education to all our students, from the Quad Squad (Grade 0000) to the Matrics.
+Every brick laid, technology adopted, and facility upgraded serves a singular, core purpose: enhancing our standing as a leading independent, co-educational Christian school.